 - Amniotic fluid 2-32 ug/ml

-Note: “Colostrum” can also be used as a supplement – it’s extremely rich in antibodies in the form of immunoglobulins which have been proven to stimulate the immune system and often used to naturally enhance athletic performance across a broad spectrum of disciplines.
+Note: “Colostrum” can also be used as a supplement – it’s extremely rich in antibodies in the form of immunoglobulins, which have proven to stimulate the immune system and are often used to enhance athletic performance across a broad spectrum of disciplines naturally.

-In the world of “essential vs non-essential” just like Amino Acids, Lactoferrin is considered “non-essential” as our bodies do produce it naturally.
-With age however, unlike the aches and pains from living a full life, Lactoferrin production decreases making supplementation highly recommended.
-One of the best sources of natural lactoferrin is Grassfed Whey Protein.
+In the world of “essential vs. non-essential,” just like Amino Acids, Lactoferrin is considered “non-essential” as our bodies do produce it naturally.
+With age, however, unlike the body’s production of aches and pains, Lactoferrin production decreases, making supplementation recommended.
+One of the best sources of natural Lactoferrin is Grassfed Whey Protein.

 Does Lactoferrin Enhance Athletic Performance?

-Endotoxin Binding – Helps combat impacts of a “western” diet high in fat potentially resulting in Diabetes and or Obesity
+Endotoxin Binding – Helps combat the impacts of a “western” diet high in fat, potentially resulting in Diabetes and or Obesity.

 Iron Source – Fighting negative impacts of Anemia